MicrosoftDocs/entra-docs/docs/identity-platform/jwt-claims-customization.md

 $cerpath = $cerFile # path to cer file
 $password = $pwd  # password for the pfx file

-# Check PowerShell version 5.1 (.Net) or PowerShell Core (.Net Core) and read the certificate file accordingly
+# Check PowerShell version (minimum 5.1) (.Net) or PowerShell Core (.Net Core) and read the certificate file accordingly

 if ($PSVersionTable.PSVersion.Major -gt 5)
     {